testedtim/new-cft-website/pages/get-involved.md

     image: /static/img/meetup-logo.png
     altText: Meetup logo
     heading: Step 3
-    summary: "Come to a meetup: We typically meet every 2 weeks on Wednesday night.
+    summary: >
-      It's a great place to find a team and discuss what you're interested in"
+      Come to a meetup.
+We host virtual project nights twice a month to discuss projects, collaborate, and learn from each other.
+We post events and manage RSVPs through our Meetup group (hosted through Meetup.com).
+Join Meetup to get notified when we announce a new event.
+Newcomers welcome, regardless of technical ability.
     btnLink: https://www.meetup.com/Code-for-Tucson/
     btnText: Join our next meetup
 pageHeadStyle: short-default